Poom1997/keyword-redirect-goto/readme.md

 ### Source code

-Developed using vue.js with single component, should be easy to understand.
+Developed by Sasikanth (sasikanth513) using vue.js with single component, should be easy to understand.
+Edited by Bhurinuth (Poom1997) to change redirection keyword from 'go' to 'goto'